kamou/gpt-vim/README.md

   - `s` save the current session history.
   - `L` list previously saved sessions (press enter to load selected session).
   - `c` Cancel the current stream.
 (The answer will be lost, and not saved in the database)
+  - `s`: Open the conversation under the cursor in a horizontal split.
+  - `v`: Open the conversation under the cursor in a vertical split.

 ## Session list keys
   - `q` close the list